Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/pg/Project・Package_configuration.md

 | 6                 | Identifier that classifies each component | login, project, etc         |

-### Package configuration of the project for each processing method
+### Package configuration of the project for each processing architectures.

 The project packages for each processing method consist of the following hierarchies.